Lesotho's king convenes parliament for first time since "coup"

 The reopening of parliament was attended by South African Deputy President Cyril Ramaphosa, who mediated talks between the political factions.
 They have agreed to bring elections forward by two years to February 2015, although an exact date has not been set.

-Three South African police armored vehicles were parked outside the parliament building during the ceremony, a visible sign of the role that Lesotho’s neighbor has played in restoring order in the mountainous, landlocked kingdom.
+Three South African police armoured vehicles were parked outside the parliament building during the ceremony, a visible sign of the role that Lesotho’s neighbour has played in restoring order in the mountainous, landlocked kingdom.

 Coups have plagued Lesotho, which is completely surrounded by South Africa, since independence from Britain in 1966.